 6) Reduce CO2 emissions from business travel by 20% per full-time employee

-By opting for video conferences rather than in-person meetings wherever possible and procuring low-emission company car vehicles, as well as using an environmentally-friendly low-emissions taxi company for employee journeys, Sky have almost doubly exceeded expectations on this target, reducing CO2 emissions by 39% per full-time employee.
+By opting for video conferences rather than in-person meetings wherever possible and procuring low-emission company car vehicles, as well as using an environmentally-friendly low-emissions car service for employee journeys, Sky have almost doubly exceeded expectations on this target, reducing CO2 emissions by 39% per full-time employee.

 7) Improve the sustainability of products year-on-year